grafana/grafana/docs/sources/installation/upgrading.md

 If you downloaded the binary `.tar.gz` package, then you can just download and extract the new package and overwrite all your existing files.
 However, this might overwrite your config changes.

-We recommend that you save your custom config changes in a file named `<grafana_install_dir>/conf/custom.ini`.
+We recommend that you save your custom configuration changes in a file named `<grafana_install_dir>/conf/custom.ini`.
 This allows you to upgrade Grafana without risking losing your configuration changes.

 ### Centos / RHEL